 We can consider an image as a matrix, and each pixel as an element of this matrix.
 This means that all of these pixels have an intrinsic order in the image, for example the order established by row or column scanning.
-This order is usually used to synchronize watermark bits (i.e. to know where the watermark bits are and in which order).
+This order is usually used to synchronize watermark bits.
 On the contrary, there is no simple robust intrinsic ordering for mesh elements, which often constitute the watermark bit carriers (primitives).
 Some intuitive orders, such as the order of the vertices and facets in the mesh file, and the order of vertices obtained by ranking their projections on an axis of the objective Cartesian coordinate system, are easy to be altered.
 In addition, because of their irregular sampling, we still lack an effective spectral analysis tool for 3D meshes.
-This situation makes it difficult to apply existing successful spectral watermarking schemes, such as the one proposed in [7], on 3D meshes.
+This situation, as you can see in the following, makes it difficult to apply existing successful spectral watermarking schemes, such as the one proposed in [6], on 3D meshes.

-In addition to the above point, robust watermarks also have to face various intractable attacks.
+In addition to the point raised above, robust watermarks also have to face various intractable attacks.
 The reordering of vertices and facets do not have any impact on the shape of the mesh, while it can seriously desynchronize the watermarks that rely on this straightforward ordering.
-The similarity transformations, including translation, rotation, uniform scaling and their combination, are supposed to be common operations through which a robust watermark should survive.
+The similarity transformations, including translation, rotation and uniform scaling, are supposed to be common operations through which a robust watermark should survive.
 Even worse, the original watermark primitives can disappear after a mesh simplification or remeshing.
-Such tools are available in many software packages, and they can completely destroy the connectivity information of the watermarked mesh while well conserving its shape.
-Usually, the possible attacks can be classified into two groups: the geometric attacks that only modify the positions of the vertices, and the connectivity attacks that also change the connectivity aspect.
+Such tools are available in much software, and they can completely destroy the connectivity information of the watermarked mesh while well conserving its shape.
+Usually, we distinguish between geometric attacks, which only modify the positions of the vertices, and connectivity attacks, which also change the connectivity aspect.
 Section III provides a detailed investigation on these attacks and discusses the existing solutions to make the watermarks robust against them.